 Starting a Career at Lendlease

-After graduation, Gerard was offered a job as a Project Engineer at multinational construction, property, and infrastructure company Lendlease.
+After graduation, Gerard was offered a job as a Project Engineer at the multinational construction, property, and infrastructure company Lendlease.
 The New York branch was about to begin a massive 77-story residential building just a stone’s throw from the Museum of Modern Art in Manhattan.

 Gerard ended up working on that project for four years.
 During that time, he climbed the ladder from Project Engineer to Assistant Superintendent all the way to Superintendent.
 “It was such a cool project to get started on in the industry,” he said.